 People who have emotions, feelings and personal connections.

 The success of organizational change lies in the reactions of those people.
 So communicating the change, the goals and benefits of that change, and the roles employees are expected to play in that change becomes critical.

 This is why internal communication is the key to success during times of change, and why internal communications managers play the most important roles.
 They’re the ones who create and deploy a change management strategy that communicates change clearly, effectively and as smoothly as possible.

-The key to successful change management: Internal communications.
+The key to successful change Communication Management

 Saying that internal communications managers have an important role in moving employees and teams smoothly through organizational change is actually an understatement.